Shipyards Gain a Competitive Advantage with Point-of-Use Welding Control | MillerWelds

 With point-of-use control technology, welding operators can see the exact voltage and amperage and easily adjust welding parameters as needed to ensure they are staying within specified welding procedures.
 Full control at the weld joint also makes it easier to adjust to the welding parameters needed to deposit the required weld type and size — regardless of welding position or welding process — thereby helping operators produce the highest quality welds.

-In addition, because operators can easily fine-tune welding parameters when the wire feeder or stick/TIG remote is nearby, it’s less likely that they will “make do” with less-than-optimal parameters.
+In addition, it’s less likely operators will “make do” with less-than-optimal parameters.
 Operators can avoid making compromises with wire stickout, travel speeds and position that could lead to weld defects or rework.

 And because voltage-sensing wire feeders display the actual voltage and current measured at the arc, the welder can compare the real-time reading to weld-setting presets.
-This feature lets operators continually monitor parameters to ensure the machine delivers the appropriate power to the arc for more consistent weld quality.
+This feature lets operators continually monitor parameters to ensure the machine delivers the appropriate power.

 The maritime industry is vital to security and commerce throughout the world.
-As competition for contracts intensifies in the industry, shipyards are seeking better tools and technologies to help them improve productivity, safety and quality.
+As competition for contracts intensifies in the industry, shipyards are seeking solutions to help them improve productivity, safety and quality.

 The investment in remote-control welding technology can quickly pay off thanks to significant productivity gains and time savings.
-In an increasingly competitive industry, such time savings can be critical for a company — helping them complete vessels faster without compromising quality or safety.
+Such time savings can be critical for a company — helping them complete vessels faster without compromising quality or safety.